dasoldasol/dasoldasol.github.io/_posts/EC2.md

 - Bootstrap scripts run when an EC2 instance first boots
 - automating  infrastructures(software installs and updates)
 ## MetaData & User Data
-- get information about an instance
+- get information about an instance : When You need to know both the private IP address and public IP address of your EC2 instance.
 - curl http://169.254.169.254/latest/meta-data/
 - curl http://169.254.169.254/latest/user-data/
 ## EC2 Placement Groups